-For the last 50 years, ACIMEX has been concentrating its efforts on vacuum as means of handling various loads in several industries such as metallurgy, concrete prefabrication or the aircraft industry.
+For 51 years, ACIMEX has been concentrating its efforts on vacuum as means of handling various loads in several industries such as metallurgy, concrete prefabrication or the aircraft industry.
 These years of experience have enabled the company to acquire unparalleled know-how in the field of vacuum handling.

 How does vacuum handling work?

 Vacuum handling using suction cups is simple.
 A pump sucks in the vacuum between the suction cup and the part to be lifted, and stores this vacuum in a chamber dedicated for this purpose.

 By creating a vacuum, the atmospheric pressure is eliminated in the suction cup enclosure.
 The product is then pressed against the suction cup by this same atmospheric pressure of 1 kg/cm² (which varies from 950 to 1030 hectopascals); consequently, on a suction cup of 1 m² there is a pressure of 10,000 kg, making it capable of raising 4,000 kg, in accordance with European rules.